Road Usage Fees

 “NH should supplement the gas tax with a road usage charge.”

-- According to research by the University of Michigan, the average weighted miles-per-gallon of cars sold in the U.S. has risen from 20 mpg to 25 mpg over the last ten years.
+- The average weighted miles-per-gallon of cars sold in the U.S. has been steadily rising.
 That increased fuel efficiency means less gas is used per mile traveled, resulting in less revenue to maintain roads.
 New Hampshire must do something to make up for that loss in funding.

-- If New Hampshire continues to rely on gas tax revenues for road maintenance, it means drivers of alternative fuel vehicles are essentially using the roads for free.
+- If New Hampshire relied on gas tax revenues for road maintenance, it would mean drivers of alternative fuel vehicles are essentially using the roads for free.
 This is unfair to the rest of New Hampshire’s drivers, who are left to pick up the tab.

 - With the gas tax, drivers can’t see exactly how much of what they pay at the pump goes to maintaining roads versus the actual cost of their fuel.
 Registration fees or a per-mile charge are therefore more transparent, since drivers can clearly see how much they’re spending on road taxes.